okrad/oauth2_client_test/README.md

 Run the app on an emulator or an actual device.

-Select the client type, then fill the TextFields with your application's client id, client secret and required scopes.
+Select the client type, then fill the TextFields with your application's client id, client secret and required scopes (as a comma separated list).

 Finally press the "Authorize" button.
 You should be redirected to the server authorization page.